 Laws that require firearm owners to report lost or stolen firearms serve several public safety functions.
-These laws help deter gun trafficking and discourage straw purchasing, as well as assist lawful gun owners by facilitating the recovery of their lost or stolen property.
+These laws help deter gun trafficking and discourage straw purchasing, as well as facilitate the return of lost or stolen guns to their lawful owners.
 They also help law enforcement disarm individuals who become ineligible to possess firearms.

-Laws requiring the reporting of lost or stolen guns deter gun trafficking (the diversion of firearms from the legal to illegal market) by providing law enforcement with indicators of trafficking and straw purchasing.1 When a gun is found at a crime scene and traced by law enforcement back to the original purchaser, that gun owner may falsely claim that the gun was lost or stolen to hide his or her involvement in trafficking or straw purchasing.
-Reporting laws put law enforcement on notice of individuals who repeatedly: (1) fail to file reports yet claim that their guns were lost or stolen after they are recovered from a crime scene; or (2) report their guns lost or stolen, indicating that the person may be trafficking firearms or engaging in straw purchasing.
+Laws requiring the reporting of lost or stolen guns deter gun trafficking (the diversion of firearms from the legal to illegal market) by providing law enforcement with indicators of trafficking and straw purchasing.1 When a gun is found at a crime scene and traced by law enforcement back to the original purchaser, that individual may falsely claim that the gun was lost or stolen to hide his or her involvement in trafficking.
+Reporting laws put law enforcement on notice of individuals who repeatedly: (1) fail to file reports yet claim that their guns were lost or stolen after they are recovered from a crime scene; or (2) report their guns lost or stolen, indicating that the person may be trafficking firearms.

-Many stolen guns are used to commit other crimes.
-A U.S. Department of the Treasury study revealed that nearly a quarter of ATF gun trafficking investigations involved stolen firearms and were associated with over 11,000 trafficked firearms – including 10% percent of the investigations which involved guns stolen from residences.4
+Many stolen guns are used to commit subsequent crimes.
+A U.S. Department of the Treasury study revealed that nearly a quarter of ATF gun trafficking investigations involved stolen firearms and were associated with over 11,000 trafficked firearms.
+Ten percent of the investigations involved guns stolen from residences.4

 Significantly, laws requiring the reporting of lost and stolen firearms are associated with a reduction in gun trafficking.
 One study found that states without mandatory lost or stolen reporting laws export two and a half times more crime guns across state lines than jurisdictions with such laws.5 See

 our summary on Gun Trafficking & Straw Purchases for more information.